When we tested the Qi Value investment strategy in 2015 (and I started using it in my personal portfolio) I didn't think it would work this well.

 - The highest Sharpe ratio (higher is better) which means it would have given you higher risk adjusted returns.
 Here is the Sharpe ratio definition.

-Since we finished the back test we have continued tracking the results of the Qi Value to make sure our back test remains valid.
+Since we finished the back test we have continued tracking the results to make sure our back test remains valid.

 Here are the updated results:

 Colours show horizontal returns (Dark Green = Highest, Dark Red = Lowest)

 As you can see Qi Value continues to do well.
 Not the highest returns but very consistent high returns.

 In spite of that Qi Value’s total return of +1223.0% was the highest, 8.3 times that of the market and 210.3% better than Price to Book the second best performing strategy.

 Not all strategies tested again

 Just in case you were wondering - we are not selectively showing the results of other strategies so that Qi Value looks best we do not test all the strategies all the time as it is a lot of work.

 How to start using Qi Value in your portfolio right now